Large-charge R\'enyi entropy

-Let us start by deriving the dispersion relation on top of our large-charge vacuum, $\chi=\mu t$, which will serve as a starting point for deriving the spectrum at large-$Q$ and then computing the thermal partition function.
+Let us start by deriving the dispersion relation on top of our large-charge vacuum, $\chi=\mu t$.
+This will serve as a starting point for computing the thermal partition function $Z(\beta,Q)$, as the resulting one-particle spectrum governs the leading contributions to the energy spectrum in the large-$Q$ limit (see \eqref{eq:oneloop}, for example.)
 By separating $\chi$ into VEV and fluctuation, $\chi=\mu t+\hat{\chi}$, the fluctuation Lagrangian at leading order, which is $O(1)$, becomes

 where $\triangle_{H^2_{\rm reg}}\equiv \frac{1}{\sinh u}\partial_u\left(\sinh u\partial_u\right)+\frac{1}{\sinh^2 u}\partial_\theta^2$ is the hyperbolic Laplacian, with the subscript $\rm reg$ indicating $\hat{\chi}$ needs to satisfy the Neumann boundary condition.